OffchainLabs/arbitrum-classic/docs/Censorship_resistance.md

 ## The Core Inbox

 When we talk about “submitting a transaction into an Arbitrum chain,” we’re talking about getting it included into the chain’s core Inbox, represented by the **inboxAccs** byte array in **SequencerInbox**.
-Once transactions are included in the core Inbox, they’re ordering is set in stone, their execution is fully deterministic, and we can trustlessly treat the resultant state as having L1-level finality (see [“Inside Arbitrum”](https://developer.offchainlabs.com/docs/inside_arbitrum#the-big-picture) for more).
+Once transactions are included in the core Inbox, their ordering is set in stone, execution is fully deterministic, and we can trustlessly treat the resultant state as having L1-level finality (see [“Inside Arbitrum”](https://developer.offchainlabs.com/docs/inside_arbitrum#the-big-picture) for more).
 The Sequencer’s role (or lack thereof) concerns what happens prior; i.e., how a transaction makes its way into the core Inbox.
 We’ll break down the possible routes a transaction can take into two scenarios: a well-behaved sequencer, and a faulty sequencer.

 ## Happy/Common Case: Sequencer Is Live and Well-behaved